Skip to content

 HTTP requests

-The Pix HTTP request APIs provide secure HTTP communication with Pix or DICT servers, using the keys and certificates protected by the HSM.
+The HTTP request APIs Pix provide secure HTTP communication with the Pix or DICT servers, using the keys and certificates protected by the HSM.

 Operation